MstXy/my-cdv-fall19/my-work/week6/rosling-start/rosling-start/README.md

 One Issue is the smoothness of the transition, right now the movement seems a little stiff.
 I have tried with the d3.ease functions, but it is not working properly, probably due to the version of the d3js library.

+[Updated Solution: add .ease(d3.easeLinear) in the transition() chain and it will work. more possible ease functions: https://github.com/d3/d3-ease ]